Kyriosity/read-write/README+/software/design/names/README.md

 🍓
 🪱 longness

-'Emoji' defines pictograms overall while being only their subset.
+'Emoji' defines pictograms overall, while being only their subset.
 "Icons" is .. eh .. a bit blasphemous.

 🗼"Tower of Babel" award for naming in different alphabets.
 (Unless it's a highly localized domain or business.)